-The person providing input on this survey is a: Folsom Bou Business a Property Ov Local Resident Other (Please provide comment) How often do you travel to and visit the various businesses on Folsom Boulevard from Watt Avenue to Bradshaw Road?
-Rarely 1 or 2 times/ month 3 to time 5 es/mo onth 6 to 7 10 s/month more than 10 times/month 2.
+The person providing input on this survey is a: Folsom Bouleva Business and/o Property Owner r Local Resident Other (Please provide comment) 1.
+How often do you travel to and visit the various businesses on Folsom Boulevard from Watt Avenue to Bradshaw Road?
+Rarely 1 or 2 times/n nonth 3 to 5 es/mor nth 6 to 1 times 0 /month more than 10 times/month 2.
 How often do you travel to and visit the various businesses on Folsom Boulevard from Hazel Avenue to the County/City limits?
-Rarely 1 or 2 times/ month 3 to time 5 es/mo onth 6 to 7 times 10 s/month more than 10 times/month 3.
+Rarely - 0 /month times/month 3.
 Is pedestrian access from one side of Folsom Boulevard to the other important?
-(Vision Board #3) Verv important omewhat nportant Somewhat unimporta Very unim portant 4.
-Is the consolidation of driveways worthwhile to complete the vision of an improved pedestrian-friendly community?
-(Vision Board #3) Somewhat vorthwhile Somewhar worthwhile Not w vorthwhile 5.
+(Vision Board #3) Very important Somewhat important Some Very worthwhile Somewhat worthwhile Somewhat not worthwhile Not v vorthwhile 5.
 Would you frequent businesses along the Folsom Boulevard corridor more often if there is more of a sense of place and easier and safer access?
-Very likely Somewhat likely Somewhat unlikely Very unlikely 6.
+Very likely 🗖 s Somewhat likely Somewhat unlikely Very unlikely 6.
 What items would you definitely like to see in the streetscape of the Folsom Boulevard corridor? (such as lighting, public art, gathering places, banners, seating, pedestrian crossings, trees, etc.)